bkesterbyld/maroon-potato/src/pages/index.md

       - title: Zero Compromises
         content: >
           Most no code platforms have logic or scaling limiations.
-Above utilizes an imperative programming approach that gives you the power of languages like C and Java coupled with a distributed data store that together can handle the most complex and intense use cases.
+Above utilizes an imperative programming approach that delivers the power of languages like C and Java coupled with a distributed data store.
+          Together they let you tackle the most complex and intense use cases.
         actions:
           - label: Learn More
             url: /platform